Younger v. Harris: Decision and precedent

+Dissent

+In dissent, Justice Douglas noted, If the ‘advocacy’ which Harris used was an attempt at persuasion through the use of bullets, bombs, and arson, we would have a different case.
+But Harris is charged only with distributing leaflets advocating political action toward his objective...

+The eternal temptation, of course, has been to arrest the speaker rather than to correct the conditions about which he complains.
+I see no reason why these appellees should be made to walk the treacherous ground of these statutes.
+They, like other citizens, need the umbrella of the First Amendment as they study, analyze, discuss, and debate the troubles of these days.
+When criminal prosecutions can be leveled against them because they express unpopular views, the society of the dialogue is in danger.

 Status as precedent

 The doctrine was later extended to situations where the state is seeking to execute a civil fine against someone, or has jailed a person for contempt of court.
 The doctrine applies even where the state does not bring an action until after the person has filed a lawsuit in federal court, provided that the federal court has not yet taken any action on the suit.
 Moreover, the principle of abstention applies to some state administrative proceedings.

 In regard to the exceptions which the Younger Court articulated, later decisions make it clear that these are highly difficult to meet.